outdreamer/build-a-cure/docs/tasks/example_implementations.md

       - function input/output chains
       - vertex variables
       - conceptual structures

-    - apply solution format and reverse engineer solution
+    - apply solution format (or 'solution template structure') & reverse engineer structure (like sequence) generating solution
       - apply solution filters that are adjacently derivable from problem/solution metadata (most-reducing filters that rule out the most solutions)

-    - apply both the generate solutions method & solution format method and connect them in the middle
+    - apply both the 'generate solutions' method (starting from problem definition) & apply 'solution format filter' method (starting from solution definition) and connect them in the middle (rather than connecting origin problem to target solution)

 	- rather than learning & fitting a function (applying new info to update standard equalized or randomized structure), apply structural insight paths that frequently produce accurate task completion (in general like producing problem/solution format connection sequence, specifically like producing prediction function)

-    - find an example & generalize
+    - find an example/counterexample & generalize to find robust solution
       - find core/unit objects, find example using those objects, & generalize
+      - find general method & specify to create a testable example

     - find an example & counterexample & connect them
+    	- example of a successful prediction function & example of an unsuccessful prediction function & connect them to find changes applied to create either from the other, which will reveal causation of function success/failure

-    - execute a problem-reduction function/structure/question sequence
+    - execute a problem-reduction function/structure/question insight path

-    - execute a solution-space reduction sequence before solving for remainder problem
+    - execute a solution-space reduction sequence before solving for the remaining problem

     - run query to find interacting interface structures, then apply solutions for that specific problem space's interface network

-    - identify vertex variables first & approximate
+    - identify vertex variables first & derive other variables with vertex variables to create approximation function

-    - identify problem types & corresponding solution aggregation method for that set of types
+    - identify problem types & corresponding solution aggregation/integration method for that set of types, then apply

     - identify alternative problems to solve (like whether to solve for organize, format, select, re-use, derive, discover, build, diversify, optimize, distort, or combine problems/solutions) & apply problem selection method, then solve

     - solve problem by removing problem structures (remove structures of conflict, error, bias, limits, over-prioritization) or adding solution structures (add structures of organization, relevance, efficiency, like aligning with intent & connecting to/building on a logical foundation) and integrating these structures with neutral structures like interaction layers and systems
+        - identify useful structures (like combinations) of useful cross-interface concepts (like difference, energy, vertex, random) to use as conceptual attribute interfaces to solve a problem on
+		- solve problem by finding/generating/deriving solution structures like relevance (usefulness) with structures like efficiencies (usefulness through adjacence) in a problem system (like calculation efficiencies), then applying coordinating/organization structures of those (like a sequence connected by coordinating inputs/outputs) as initial solution methods to refine with solution metric filters

     - identify useful structures for converting problem structures into solution structures, & apply to problem space to derive solution structures

     	- attribute structures